darienmiller88/TodoApp-Minimal-api/README.md

 * Run `dotnet run`, or `dotnet watch run` to enable a server restart on change.
 * `cd client` to access the Vue package, and run `npm run dev` to start vite server for Vue, which should be on port `5173`.
 * Run `dotnet test` to run tests.

+### Website link:

+Visit the webapp at this funky ass link -> https://razortodoapp-bvcce2h9e5hyg5d5.canadacentral-01.azurewebsites.net/

+### What I learned:

+When delving into this mini project, my goal was to build foundational knowledge using ASP.NET to build effective and scable web applications in a brand language, as well as a new environment.
+The infrastructure, the tooling, the library, and the language features are all really cool!
+Here's what stood out:

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.